raspberrypilearning/smart-assistant/en/step_5.md

 --- /task ---

 --- task ---
-+ Click on **Project templates** at the top and select the 'Smart classroom' project to load the fan and light sprites.
++ Click on **Project templates** at the top and select the 'Smart assistant' project to load the fan and light sprites.

 ![Smart classroom project](images/smart-classroom.png)
 --- /task ---